B.S. Environmental Science

 Advisory Committee Members

-JulieBestonAssistant professorUW-Stout
+JulieBestonAssistant ProfessorUW-Stout

-ChaseCummingsCounty ConservationistDunn County Land and Water Conservation
+ChaseCummingsCounty ConservationistDunn County Land & Water Conservation

 KathrynGallagherDirectorDunn County Health Department